 During the ordeal of their cull and transport (BC Horse Angels has an arrangement with a few of the slaughterhouse drivers), Kaliah was the fierce leader that kept their little band of 3 together throughout the ordeal.
 When I thought I was just going to take her, she was the one who made it perfectly clear (by climbing over a steel arena panel and blowing through a solid wood fence while 9 months pregnant) that she was not going to be separated from her remaining herd of three.

-She asked for a name that had “Kali” in it, but she didn’t want it to be up-front or glaring.
-The first time I experienced her power/chi, pulled up from the center of the earth and blasted at my chest, I understood why she had chosen to have Kali in her name!
+She asked for a name that had Kali in it, but she didn’t want it to be up-front or glaring.
+The first time I experienced her prana/chi, pulled up from the center of the earth and blasted out through her heart center, I understood why she had chosen to have Kali in her name!
 Kali is the Hindu goddess of destruction/rebirth.
 The destruction of old patterns or energies is motivated by divine love, for the highest good of all.
 New levels of wholeness and expansion can then arise, or be re-birthed, from the ashes of behaviours, patterns, or realities that no longer serve our highest good.

 Xadaa – is Kaliah’s daughter and was born at the rescue center on April 5, 2018.

 She is a very strong, yet highly sensitive personality – the kind of horse who is often misunderstood and so becomes labeled “dominant” or difficult to handle, as a result.